Iterable/iterable-web-sdk/README.md

     /* do your own manipulation here */ const filteredMessages = doStuffToMessages(response.data.inAppMessages);

-    /* also feel free to take advantage of the sorting/filtering methods we use internally */ const furtherManipulatedMessages = sortInAppMessages(
+    /* also feel free to take advantage of the sorting/filtering methods used internally */ const furtherManipulatedMessages = sortInAppMessages(
       filterHiddenInAppMessages(response.data.inAppMessages)
     ) as InAppMessage[];